 taha whānau: family wellbeing

-your whānau is part of you, your health and your happiness.
+your whānau is part of you, your health and your happiness

-it’s about knowing you belong and understanding how the things that are unique and great about you are part of something bigger.
+Taha Whānau is about the people who matter: your family, friends and the people you spend time with.
+It’s about knowing you belong and understanding how the things that are unique and great about you are part of something bigger.

 think about reconnecting